Why We Need the Family of God for Change

 A healthy family provides:

-This is deeply spiritual too: peace, patience, gentleness, and encouragement are not just virtues—they’re also regulating experiences.
+This is deeply spiritual too.
+Peace, patience, gentleness, and encouragement are not just virtues; they are also relational experiences that help people feel safe enough to grow.

 Jesus didn’t just say in the Great Commission, “obey my commands” (Matthew 28:19–20).
-He formed a community where obedience could be learned in real time—a family ecosystem where truth gets practiced together.
+He formed a community where obedience could be learned in real time — a family ecosystem where truth gets practiced together.
 That’s why Jesus redefined “family” around discipleship: “Whoever does the will of God is my brother and sister and mother.”
-(Mark 3:33–35):
+(Mark 3:33–35).
+In that kind of family, obedience becomes practical:

 someone gets offended → practice forgiveness